Yellow Gangs

 Yellow Gangs is a 2022 Indian Kannada language crime thriller film written and directed by Ravindra Parameshwarappa in his directorial debut, and produced by Vibhinna Studios in association with Key Lights and What Next Movies.
-The ensemble cast features Archana Kottige, Dev Devaiah, Bala Rajwadi, Sathya Ummathal, Arunn Jaanu, Sathya B G, Natyaranga, Vittal Parita and Pradeep Poojari.
+The ensemble cast features Archana Kottige, Dev Devaiah, Bala Rajwadi, Sathya Ummathal, Arunn Jaanu, Sathya B G, Natyaranga, Vittal Parita, Sanchari Madhu and Pradeep Poojari.

 The film follows the intertwining lives of multiple gangs, a corrupt cop, and a street-smart journalist after a drug deal goes wrong, leading to a violent chain of betrayals.
 It was released theatrically on 11 November 2022 and later became available on Amazon Prime Video.

 Plot

 A drug deal between gangster Ushna’s crew and two hippies goes awry when their vehicle crashes in front of a narcotics officer, triggering a police bust and setting off dire consequences.
 Ushna hides the cash at his accountant’s home.
 Meanwhile, Tentnaga and his nomadic gang, planning a jewelry heist, are recruited by the accountant for a bigger heist targeting Ushna’s hidden stash.

 Elsewhere, mobster Krishnappa, directed by his astrologer to acquire a vintage car, sends his henchmen to steal it from an eccentric old man, “Uncle,” via petty thieves Prabhu and Seena.
 Vikram, a corrupt sub-inspector under Krishnappa’s sway, is forced to find the hidden money to protect his journalist girlfriend, Priya.
 On the day of the heists, Tentnaga betrays the accountant, packing him into the stolen car’s trunk.
 Prabhu and Seena flee with both car and accountant; Tentnaga’s gang escapes with the money.

 Chaos ensues: Ushna's gang hunts Tentnaga, Uncle turns to the police, and Vikram joins the chase.
 All paths converge at an abandoned junkyard for a bloody Mexican standoff that seals the characters’ fates—turned by greed, chance, and gunfire.